This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 12 Disciplines to Apply for a Richer Life

 Brande covers how to ask for and follow advice, too.
-She reminds the reader to detail a problem that they’re facing and to get help in an efficient manner, making sure not to waste their time or the time of the ones that they’re getting advice from.
+She reminds the reader to detail a problem they’re facing and to get help efficiently, making sure not to waste their time or the time of the ones they’re getting advice from.

-And in a later chapter, Brande goes into specifics for making sure that your work is the highest quality it can be, including customizing it for your audience, the “ultimate consumer.”
+In a later chapter, Brande explains specifics for ensuring your work is the highest quality, including customizing it for your audience, the “ultimate consumer.”
 That’s in the chapter before the 12 Disciplines.

-The 12 Disciplines are exercises that aren’t all for daily use, but some of them are.
+The 12 Disciplines are exercises that aren’t all for daily use, but some are.
 I’ll tell you about most of the disciplines.

-“The first exercise is to spend an hour every day without saying anything except in answer to direct questions. … Present as ordinary an appearance as possible.
-Simply do not speak.
-Answer questions just to their limit.
-Aid no further.
-Give a full and adequate answer, but do not continue with volunteered remarks which are suggested by the answer or question, and do not attempt in any way to draw another question.” – Dorothea Brande
+“The first exercise is to spend an hour every day … to … give a full and adequate answer, but do not continue with volunteered remarks which are suggested by the answer or question, and do not attempt in any way to draw another question.” – Dorothea Brande

 Exercises like that are to increase self-control.
-You’ll get clearer on exactly what to say without saying too much or too little.
+You’ll understand what to say without saying too much or too little.
 And you’ll be less likely to make mistakes in your speaking.

 The second discipline is to think for 30 minutes a day about a single subject only.
-This can be increased in increments until you’re able to be that focused in your thoughts for a full 30 minutes.
-Brande tells you a way of keeping track of how much more focused your thoughts get to be over time.
+This can be increased in increments until you can be that focused in your thoughts for a full 30 minutes.
+Brande tells you a way of keeping track of how much more focused your thoughts get to be.
 You can make a checkmark on paper every time your mind wanders.
-Once you’ve strengthened your mind, you’ll find that there’s hardly any checkmarks on the paper any more.
+Once you’ve strengthened your mind, you’ll find that there’s hardly any checkmarks on the paper anymore.

-The third and fourth disciplines are about taking focus off of yourself in writing and in speaking.
+The third and fourth disciplines are about taking the focus off of yourself in writing and speaking.

 The fifth discipline is writing about the various successes in your life honestly and accurately.
-This will get you to see that you’re doing much better than you had realized.
+This will show you that you’re doing much better than you had realized.

 The seventh discipline gets you to keep the other person in a conversation talking about themselves and having fun with that.
-The eighth discipline gets you to talk about yourself in an entertaining way.
+The eighth discipline gets you to talk about yourself entertainingly.

 The tenth discipline helps you with planning your day.

-At least one of your activities in those two hours ought to be enjoyable.
-Of course, you can go on to schedule more than two hours and live according to your schedule.
-You’ll likely accomplish more than you would have otherwise when you see that you have certain deadlines to reach and that you really don’t have all the time in the world.
+At least one of your activities in those two hours should be enjoyable.
+You can schedule more than two hours and live according to your schedule.
+You’ll likely accomplish more than you would have otherwise when you see that you have certain deadlines.

-The eleventh discipline is where you intentionally put yourself into situations where you take a break from your normal routine.
-Brande gives multiple examples that you can use, and you can also come up with your own.
+The eleventh discipline is where you intentionally take a break from your routine.
+Brande gives multiple examples you can use, and you can also come up with your own.

-The twelfth discipline reminded me of the “Yes Man” book and movie.
-Of course, “Wake Up and Live” came first.
+The twelfth discipline reminded me of the “Yes Man” book and movie, which came along many decades after “Wake Up and Live.”

-“From time to time, give yourself a day on which you say “Yes” to every request of you which is at all reasonable. … It is only “reasonable” activities which you are to undertake without second thought. … It is astonishing how many small requests we can turn aside daily rather than interrupt our even course.
+“(Occasionally), give yourself a day on which you say “Yes” to every (reasonable) request. … It is only “reasonable” activities which you are to (do) without second thought. … It is astonishing how many small requests we can turn aside daily rather than interrupt our … course.
 The consequences may be wide-reaching, often educative, sometimes extremely advantageous.” – Dorothea Brande

-After the 12 disciplines, Brande tells you about how you can create your own disciplines to increase your strengths and improve your performance in life.
+After the 12 Disciplines, Brande tells you how to create your own disciplines to increase your strengths and improve your performance in life.
 You have countless opportunities to enjoy your positive growth.

 Conclusion

-When you act from the mindset that failure is impossible, you prove that failure really is impossible for you.
-You get to learn from your mistakes, and that is a success in itself.
-And you get to keep on going.
+When you act from the mindset that failure is impossible, you prove that failure is impossible for you.
+You get to learn from your mistakes, which is a success, too.

-Failure is certainly possible for those who haven’t let go of the Will to Fail, and you can be one of those who has let go of it.
-Treat success as a certainty, as an inevitability, and you’ll keep roaring on to greater heights in your life.
-You are success.
-You embody it, and you have chosen to “Wake Up and Live.”
+Failure is certainly possible for those who haven’t let go of the Will to Fail, and you can be one who has let go of it.
+Treat success as a certainty, an inevitability, and you’ll keep roaring to greater heights in your life.
+You are a success.
+You embody it and have chosen to “Wake Up and Live.”

-Brande didn’t write a motivational book with nothing to it.
-She wrote a true classic which has been recommended by personal development leaders such as Earl Nightingale and Brian Tracy.
-Brande provides many strategies and disciplines for action that you can readily apply to your own life.
+Brande wrote a classic that has been recommended by personal development leaders such as Earl Nightingale and Brian Tracy.
+Brande provides many strategies and disciplines for action you can readily apply to your life.
 I’m impressed with how much value “Wake Up and Live” contains.
-It’s definitely a book to revisit and apply more from as time goes on.
+It’s a book to revisit and apply more from as time goes on.

 Thank you for reading.
 Here is what else you can do: